 Experiential is fast becoming

-one of the most effective ways to connect with a B2B audience.
+one of the most effective ways to connect with an audience.
 In fact, according to Event Marketer, 70% of users become regular customers after finding a brand at an experiential marketing event.

-In the B2B space, experiential is often relegated to trade shows and conferences—but we know that today’s B2B audiences will interact with brands in a wide variety of ways, if only the opportunity to do so is there.
+Experiential is often relegated to trade shows and conferences—but we know that today’s audiences will interact with brands in a wide variety of ways, if only the opportunity to do so is there.